 Opioid addiction is a looming threat for many American communities.
 And yet, it’s not a problem without a response.
 Here’s what you should know about opioid addiction medication.

-When someone has a opioid addiction, many changes within the body interfere with its normal functioning.
+When someone has an opioid addiction, many changes within the body interfere with its normal functioning.
 These changes affect the brain and other vital organs.
 Within the brain, opioid addiction impacts the areas for pleasure, stress, and decision making.
 Eventually, someone addicted to opioids can only feel pleasure from the drug, become anxious and stressed without the drug, and have less impulse control.
 Opioid addiction also affects the portion of the brain that controls heart rate, sleeping, and breathing, which are essential to sustaining life.

 While addiction can present changes within the body, it is important to know that this can be treated with medication-assisted treatment (MAT).
 MAT combines medication with different emotional and behavioral therapies.
 There are different types of FDA-approved medications for drug addiction including Methadone, Buprenorphine, and Naltrexone.
 All of these medications also have different brand variations.